 If you lack a recent background in finance or accounting, you should take UCSP 620 before MGMT 640.
 If you lack a recent background in statistics, you should take UCSP 630 before MGMT 650.
-Taking UCSP 605 is recommended to improve writing skills.
+Taking UCSP 605 is recommended to improve your ability to write at the graduate level, thus increasing your prospects for success in your master's degree program.

 If you completed your undergraduate degree at UMGC with coursework in homeland security, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to reduce your total coursework for a related graduate degree by up to 6 credits (two courses).
 Details are on p.
-19.
+22.